nanocurrency/nano-docs/docs/running-a-node/node-setup.md

 The nano\_node will use two configurable ports throughout its lifecycle.
 The default values suggested by the [network specification](/docs/network-specification) are below:

 --8<-- "network-details-simple.md"

 ---

+### Installing Docker
+Docker must be installed on the host machine and instructions can be found here: https://docs.docker.com/install/.
+We recommend installing the latest stable version available.

+---